pepopowitz/do-scary-things/slides/src/08-perspective.md

 That's what it takes.

-Cultivating a garden - the harvest doesn't come immediately; it comes with persistence, consistency, and just doing the work.
+Cultivating a garden - the harvest doesn't come immediately; it comes with persistence, consistency, definitely some luck, and a lot of work.

 ...